Are you receiving all of the veterans’ benefits you’re eligible for?

 There’s a good chance you aren’t.

-If a veteran (or surviving spouse) needs assistance with daily activities such as bathing, eating, general mobility, and more, this benefit can provide:
+If a veteran (or surviving spouse) needs assistance with daily activities such as bathing, eating, general mobility, and more, this benefit can provide monthly compensation for just that.

 The funds can be used for in-home care, assisted living, and nursing home care.